We Incubate - We Accelerate - We Advocate

-"To help support and transform the lives of grieving youth and communities throughout the United States"
+We help transform the lives of grieving youth, families and communities worldwide

 Our belief in the power of young people to explore and understand their story in the face of loss is central to our mission.
 This exploration creates a meaningful canvas for youth to find the tools and resources, that help them realize that their loss is not their whole story, but a key piece to what and who they will become.

 We invest resources in specific initiatives that complement our approach to igniting civic engagement.
 We focus on strategic partnerships that we develop proactively to enhance the impact of our work.
-Given this strategy, we regret that we are unable to review or consider unsolicited grant proposals or letters of inquiry.
+Given this strategy, we regret that we are unable to review or consider letters of inquiry and unsolicited grant proposals.

 Amy served (2003-2008) as a member of the Adjunct Faculty of the College of New Rochelle Graduate School, where she was an internship supervisor of the students in the Gerontology/Thanatology program.
 She has previously served as a provider for both the New York State Child Care Educational Incentive Program and the Partnership for After School Education, conducting workshops and trainings throughout the state.
 She was an on-site grief counselor and provided crisis response services for the AON Corporation in New York and Greenwich, CT. after the September 11th World Trade Center tragedy.
 She also served as a caseworker for the American Red Cross of Greater New York Family Gift Program Long Term Recovery Project.

-Her professional affiliations include: Exponent Philanthropy; Association for Death Education and Counseling (ADEC); American Counseling Association (ACA) and the National Alliance for Grieving Children, of which she is a founding board member.
+Her professional affiliations include: Exponent Philanthropy; Association for Death Education and Counseling (ADEC); and the National Alliance for Children's Grief (NACG), of which she is a founding board member.

 OUR BOARD OF DIRECTORS